zhyde23/gradient-to-cost-function-data-science-intro-000/README.md

 ### Introduction

 In the previous lesson, we learned the mathematical definition of a gradient.
 We saw that the gradient of a function was a combination of our partial derivatives with respect to each variable of that function.
-We saw the direction of gradient descent was simply to move in the negative direction of the gradient.
+We saw the process of gradient descent involves moving in the negative direction of the gradient.
 For example, if the direction of ascent of a function is a move up and to the right, the descent is down and to the left.
-In this lesson we will apply gradient descent to our cost function to see how we can move towards a best fit regression line by changing variables of $m$ and $b$.
+In this lesson we will apply gradient descent to our cost function to see how we can move toward a best fit regression line by changing the variables of $m$ and $b$.

 ### Representing RSS as a multivariable function